mg4gh/MGMapViewer/docs/Features/MainMapFeatures/Mapsforge/mapsforge.md

 Remark 2: Unfortunately the external storage is in Android devices formatted in a way that it does NOT support symlinks , which would be easier.

 Remark 3: The references to other storage locations are deprecated in Android 10, and they will not longer work in Android 11 !!
-Since storage space is increasing over the last few years, this feature is only recommended only for older devices.
+Since storage space is increasing over the last few years, this feature is recommended only for older devices.